jhu-cisst-external/3ds-touch-openhaptics/README.md

 # Introduction

 The goal of these notes is to document how to install the GeoMagic/3DS Touch hapic device drivers (USB or Ethernet based) as well as the OpenHaptics SDK (education version) on Ubuntu.
 This was successfuly tested on Ubuntu 18.04 LTS 64 bits.
+These scripts are provided to automate the installation process described in https://support.3dsystems.com/s/article/OpenHaptics-for-Linux-Developer-Edition-v34.

 You will still need to configure your device following the instructions from: https://s3.amazonaws.com/dl.3dsystems.com/binaries/Sensable/Linux/Installation+Instructions.pdf, skip to step 7 if you installed the drivers using the scripts in this repository.